matt-fonto/dev_ops/notes.md

 ## Section 12: Application performance management

+- Application performance management is composed of:
+  1. Log aggregation: collecting different application logs into a centralized place.
+Deals with texts.
+  2. Metrics monotoring: collects data to identify the health of the application.
+Deals with numbers.

-- Log aggregation: collecting and tagging application logs from many services into a single dashboard
+### 12.1: Log aggregation: collecting and tagging application logs from many services into a single dashboard

 - Stage where the product is deployed and you want to keep track that it's working reliably.
 It's the service analytics
 - Helps to identify any problems in production

 - ELK: ElasticSearch + Logstash + Kibana -> open source APM, application performance management